Quotient modules

 Existence of quotient modules

-Suppose R is a ring, M is an R-module, and NM is a submodule.
-Then there is an R-module M/N together with a module morphism π:MM/N, such that ker(π)=N and any module morphism g:MP with Nker(g) factors uniquely through π:
+Suppose R is a ring, M is an R-module and NM is a submodule.
+Then there is an R-module M/N together with a module morphism π:MM/N, such that ker(π)N "universally so"; i.e., such that every module morphism g:MP with Nker(g) factors uniquely through π:

-This might look crazy at first glance, but once we cover universal properties in category theory we will see how it captures the true essence of the quotient module construction.
+This might look a bit intense, but once we cover universal properties in category theory we will see how it captures the true essence of the quotient module.
 For now, we simply note the following comforting facts.

 Suggested next notes